Print this role profile

 A program is made up of a number of individual projects.
 These benefits could not be achieved individually from these projects – synergy is created when they are managed as a Program.

 The program director is responsible for providing leadership, management, coordination, and direction to teams delivering ICT Projects as part of a program.
 The program director will liaise closely with ICT project managers, clients and stakeholders to plan, prioritise and resource the program.

-A program director exhibits capabilities in line with the Queensland Government ICT Skills Framework, which consists of the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Capability and Leadership Framework (CLF).
+A program director exhibits a combination of capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework .

 Within the SFIA profile, the program director has level 6 and 7 capabilities, i.e. sets strategy, initiates, influences, inspires and mobiles the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 Sets organisational strategy governing the direction and conduct of programme management, including application of appropriate methodologies.
 Plans, directs, and co-ordinates activities to manage and implement complex programmes from contract/ proposal initiation to full integration with “business as usual”.
 Aligns the programme objectives with business objectives and authorises the selection and planning of all related projects and activities.
 Plans, schedules, monitors, and reports on activities related to the programme, ensuring that there are appropriate and effective governance arrangements, supported by comprehensive reporting and communication.